Solutions / Reading time: ~ 5 Min.

 • third-party facilities (e.g., loading and unloading points at the shipper/recipient or at distribution centers); sometimes corporate partnerships allow the use of third-party charging stations

 Overnight charging is still the most common charging method.
-Overnight charging is possible even at low direct current (DC) power levels of 50-100kW, as several hours are available to fully charge the vehicles.
+Overnight charging is possible at low power levels of 50-100 kW direct current (DC) or at less than 45 kW alternating current (AC), as several hours are available to fully charge the vehicles.
+Especially for battery capacities below 250 kWh, AC systems are in most cases absolutely sufficient for overnight charging.

 Charging at the destination is essential if the truck’s range is insufficient for the round trip.
-Charging stations on company premises or in distribution centers often have an alternating current (AC) power output of 150 to 400 kW, so that electric trucks can be charged in up to 2 hours during loading and unloading.
+Charging stations on company premises or in distribution centers often have a DC power output of 150 to 400 kW, so that electric trucks can be theoretically charged directly in up to 2 hours during loading and unloading.

 Charging en route in long-haul trucking must be faster than this.
 Regular driving breaks are mandatory in the EU (45-minute break after 4.5 hours of driving).
 To recharge trucks with their large batteries at public charging stations and motorway services during these breaks, higher power levels are required – and a different charging system than for cars.